krahets/hello-algo/en/docs/chapter_appendix/installation.md

 <p align="center"> Figure 16-1 &nbsp; Download VS Code from the official website </p>

 VS Code has a powerful extension ecosystem, supporting the execution and debugging of most programming languages.
 For example, after installing the "Python Extension Pack," you can debug Python code.
-The installation steps are shown in the following figure.
+The installation steps are shown in Figure 16-2.

 ![Install VS Code Extension Pack](installation.assets/vscode_extension_installation.png){ class="animation-figure" }